SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Modifiers/Modifiers.md

 ## Overview

 SheetKit provides a rich set of modifiers to control the appearance and behavior of sheets, pages, and individual components.
 These modifiers integrate seamlessly with SwiftUI’s environment system and dot-syntax, letting you configure colors, alignment, spacing, shapes, sheet styles, and more with minimal code.
+For buttons, the `.skButtonStyle(_:)` modifier allows developers to apply specific styles (e.g., `.primary`, `.secondary`, `.navigation`, or `.note`) directly to an `SKButton`, offering a convenient way to style buttons without relying on `SKToolbarItem` placement or manual `.buttonStyle` application.
+This ensures consistent styling across platforms, aligning with the native design language and enhancing usability.

 Modifiers are available on:
 - ``SKComponent`` – fine-grained control over fields, titles, and highlights.
 - ``SKPage`` – page-level customization such as colors, alerts, and navigation buttons.
+- ``SKCustomView`` – additional customisation for custom view page
 - ``SKSheetView`` – sheet-level configuration including style, detents, and dismissal behavior.
-- Specialized components (``SKTitle``, ``SKHeaderImage``, ``SKDescription``) – additional font, weight, and layout controls.
+- Specialized components (``SKTitle``, ``SKHeaderImage``, ``SKDescription``, ``SKButton``) – additional font, style, weight, and layout controls.

 ## Modifiers